NAU-CCL/Epymorph/README.md

 # activate it (after which `python` should be bound to the venv python)
 source .venv/bin/activate

-# then install the project in "editable" mode
+# then install the project in editable mode
-python -m pip install --editable .[dev]
+python -m pip install --editable ".[dev]"

-# for windows
-pip install -e .'[dev]'
 ```

+(The quotes in the last command are necessary on some platforms, but if the quotes give you issues you can also try without them.)

 ## Running from the command line